 What is Traditional Mexican Clothing? – A Guide to the Iconic Garb

-What Influence the Mexican Traditional Clothing?
+What Influences the Mexican Traditional Clothing?

 These regional variations are most apparent in the types of fabric used to make clothing articles, such as sombreros (hats), ponchos (coats), and huaraches (a type of sandal).